openedx/edx-platform/docs/en_us/developers/source/xblocks.rst

 Class Features
 ~~~~~~~~~~~~~~

 * studio_view (XBlock.view): The view used to render an editor in Studio.
+The editor rendering can
+be completely different from the LMS student_view, and it is only shown with the author selects "Edit".
+* author_view (XBlock.view): An optional view of the xblock similar to student_view, but with possible inline
+editing capabilities.
+This view differs from studio_view in that it should be as similar to student_view
+as possible.
+When previewing xblocks within Studio, Studio will prefer author_view to student_view.

 * non_editable_metadata_fields (property): A list of :class:`~xblock.fields.Field` objects that
   shouldn't be displayed in the default editing view for Studio.